FabricExile/kludge/doc/namespaces.md

 alias SInt32 MyLib_ChildNS_IntType;
 ```

 Note that wrapping a type (for example, using `.add_owned_type()`) also creates a child namespace.
-This is important functionality that allows, for instance, enums and type aliases to be scoped under classes or structs:
+This is important functionality that allows, for instance, nested types, enums and type aliases to be scoped under classes or structs:

 ```
 ty = ext.add_type("SomeType")